esl/MongooseIM/doc/user-guide/MongooseIM-High-level-Architecture.md

 Mnesia will run on the same nodes as MongooseIM.

-Redis we be a deported cluster, not using the same nodes as MongooseIM.
+Redis will be a separate cluster, not using the same nodes as MongooseIM.

 * Persistant databases